eosantigen/devanet/OPENSTACK.md

 Now, logout, and the textfield for the domain input will appear. (there is a dropdown setting but it's not working at least on Firefox.)

+## Basic initialization for Domains via CLI

+1. Create `devanet` domain: `openstack domain create devanet`
+2. Add the admin role to the default domain, _in order to be able to manage domains_: `openstack role add --domain default --user admin admin --insecure`
+3. Add the admin role the devanet domain: `openstack role add --domain devanet --user admin admin --insecure` (NOTE: this cannot log in under devanet with the basic auth admin creds.)
+4. List users under the `default` domain: `openstack user list --domain default --insecure`

 ## Test LDAP Connection

 Firstly, LDAP must be configured on the ldap container instance as per [this](https://github.com/eosantigen/devanet/blob/main/docker/domain/ldap/README.md)

 Try logging in as `eos.antigen` on domain `devanet` .
 It should say something like "_you have no permissions for this domain."_  .
-For this, login as `admin` under `default` domain and go to Identity -> Domains -> Set domain context (devanet) -> Manage Members -> it should be able to see the user `eos.antigen`.
+For this, login as `admin` under `default` domain and go to Identity -> Domains -> Set domain context (devanet) -> Manage Members -> it should be able to see the user `eos.antigen`, add it as `admin` to the domain `devanet`.
 So now you should be able to log back as `eos.antigen`.

-## CLI

-- Add the admin role to the default domain, _in order to be able to manage domains_: `openstack role add --domain default --user admin admin --insecure`

-- Add the admin role the devanet domain: `openstack role add --domain devanet --user admin admin --insecure` (NOTE: this cannot log in under devanet with the basic auth admin creds.)

-- List users under the `default` domain: `openstack user list --domain default --insecure`

-- Create `devanet` domain: `openstack domain create --description "For Personal Development --insecure" devanet`

 # Networking (Non-Provider)